 When all the pieces come together in our pastured beef enterprise, we’re looking at a 24- to 30-month-old steer or heifer that has grown from a birthweight of about 80 lbs to a finished weight of around 1100 lbs on nothing but forages, organic hay, Coast Mountain water, salt with supplemental minerals and a little kelp.
 We’re looking for a broad, rounded rump and flat back; we want to see the tail head and brisket filling out with fat deposits.
 To my predatory eye, this will be a plump and tasty looking animal!

 After our two-year-old ‘finishers’ are harvested, they hang for three weeks of dry-aging, which balances improved flavour and texture against the trim losses that come from even longer hanging times.
-After butchering, wrapping, freezing, inventory and labelling, it will be four to five weeks from when we slaughter our cattle until we can deliver them to you at a farmers’ market.
+After butchering, wrapping, freezing, inventory and labelling, it will be four to five weeks from when we slaughter our cattle until we can deliver them to you.

 Watching our cattle turn sunshine and water into fertile soil and healthy, delicious beef is inspiring and fulfilling.
 It has been an amazing experience developing this system, and we are excited to refine and improve each season.
 Thank you for supporting our family farm, and a better way to raise livestock that regenerates land and livelihoods.